ethyca/fides/docs/fides/docs/guides/complex_fields.md

 ```

 ## Query an array
 There are some assumptions made with array querying that may or may not fit with how your data is structured.
 If an array
-is an entrypoint into a collection (in other words, one collection references its array field), there is ambiguity around how
+is an entrypoint into a collection (i.e., one collection references its array field), there is ambiguity around how
-the queries should be built - for example, AND versus OR, and whether only the matched indices or matched embedded documents within
-arrays should be considered.
+the queries should be built. (e.g., AND versus OR, and whether only the matched indices or matched embedded documents within arrays should be considered).

 ### Assumptions

-1) If an array is the entry point into a node, we will search for corresponding matches across the entire array.
+1. If an array is the entry point into a node, Fides will search for corresponding matches across the entire array.
 You cannot specify a certain index.
-2) Everything is basically an "OR" query.
+2. Fides operates on "OR" queries.
 Data returned from multiple array fields will be flattened before being passed into the next collection.
-   1) For example, say Collection A returned values [1, 2, 3] and Collection B returned values [4, 5, 6].
-Collection C has an array field that depends on both Collection A and Collection B. We search Collection C's array field to return any record that contains one of the values [1, 2, 3, 4, 5, 6] in the array.
+      1. For example, Collection A returned values [1, 2, 3], and Collection B returned values [4, 5, 6].
+Collection C has an array field that depends on both Collection A and Collection B. Fides will search Collection C's array field to return any record that contains one of the values [1, 2, 3, 4, 5, 6] in the array.
 3. By default, if an array field is an entry point to a node, only matching indices in that array are considered, both for access and erasures, as well as for subsequent queries on dependent collections where applicable.
        1. For example, a query on Collection A only matched indices 0 and 1 in an array.
 Only the data located at indices 0 and 1 will be returned, and used to query data on dependent collection C.
       2. This can be overridden by specifying `return_all_elements: true` on an entrypoint array field, in which case, the query will return the entire array and/or mask the entire array.
 4. Individual array elements are masked, not the entire array, e.g. ["MASKED", "MASKED", "MASKED"]

 ### Example query traversal

-This is an example traversal created from our test `postgres_example` and `mongo_test` datasets.
-Multiple collections are point to or from complex objects and arrays.
+This is an example traversal created from the test `postgres_example` and `mongo_test` datasets.
+Multiple collections point to or from complex objects and arrays.
 See the `mongo_example_test_dataset.yml` for more information.

 ![Postgres and Mongo Query Traversal](../img/mongo_and_postgres_complex.png)